-In the last two verses of chapter 15, the Lord Jesus speaks specifically about the promised Spirit of God.
+In the last two verses of John 15, the Lord Jesus speaks specifically about the promised Spirit of God.
 Again He is called the Comforter (or Helper) and the Spirit of truth.
 Christ was full of grace and truth and so the Spirit is characterised by grace (the comfort He is to us) and truth, because He is the Spirit of truth.
-In chapter 14 the Lord Jesus described the ministry of the Holy Spirit in relation to the past.
-In 15:26-27, Jesus explains the Spirit's ministry in terms of the present: "He will testify of Me".
-This is an important verse because it shows us that the present work of the Spirit is Christ centred.
-The Spirit is a witness to both the Person and work of Christ.
-In John 15:27, Jesus links the Spirit's witness and that of the apostles who had been with Jesus throughout His earthly ministry.
-It demonstrates to us that witnessing to Christ is done only in the power of the Holy Spirit through our personal experience of Christ.
+In John 14 the Lord Jesus speaks about the Holy Spirit in relation to the past.
+Then, in John 15:26-27, Jesus speaks about the Holy Spirit in terms of the present: "He will testify of Me".
+This is an important verse because it shows us that the Holy Spirit is a witness to both the Person and work of Christ.
+In John 15:27, Jesus links the Spirit's witness and that of the Apostles who had been with Jesus throughout His earthly ministry.
+It demonstrates to us that witnessing to Christ can only be done in the power of the Person of the Holy Spirit through our personal experience of Christ.
 By abiding in Christ through day-by-day communion and obedience, the Spirit of God empowers us to be effective witnesses to Christ in this world.
-This was the apostles' experience.
+This was the Apostles' experience.
 They only became powerful witnesses to Christ after the Spirit of God came down at Pentecost.
-The fearful Peter who denied his Lord became the fearless evangelist who drew 3,000 people to Christ!
+The fearful Peter who had denied his Lord became the fearless evangelist who drew 3,000 people to Christ!
+This was through the Holy Spirit.

 The disciples were sad because Jesus had spoken about leaving them.
 But the Lord Jesus explains that His leaving was to their advantage because, unless He returned to heaven, the Holy Spirit would not come to them.
-In chapter 15 we saw that Jesus described the ministry of the Spirit in relation to the present.
-This description of the Spirit in relation to the present continues but then goes on to the future.
+In John 15 Jesus speaks about the Holy Spirit in relation to the present.
 The promise of the Spirit, in John 16, is in two parts.
-In verses 8-11, the Spirit's work in the world is outlined; then in verses 12-15 the Spirit's work amongst Christians is explained.
+In verses 8-11, in regard to the Person of the Spirit convicting the world of sin, righteousness and judgement; then in verses 12-15 in regard to the Person of the Spirit guiding Christians into all truth and glorifying Christ.

-The work of Spirit in the world has to do with the conviction of sin, the presentation of righteousness and the certainty of judgement.
-This powerful work was first seen at Pentecost in Acts 2.
+The Person of Holy Spirit convicts of sin and presents righteousness and the certainty of judgement.
+This was first seen at Pentecost in Acts 2.
 The Spirit of God through Peter's preaching convicted the crowd of the sin of not believing in Christ and of crucifying Him.
 The Spirit of God then presented the righteousness of God in raising Christ from the dead and exalting Him in heaven.
 Finally, the Spirit of God warns of judgement and the need to be saved.
 These themes of sin, righteousness and judgement are used by the Spirit of God to convince people of their need of Christ.
-And, just as 3,000 people turned to Christ at Pentecost to form the Church of God on earth, so, ever since, He has worked to bring the message of salvation to this world thought the evangelistic efforts of Christians.
-The Holy Spirit's work is based entirely on Christ's finished work on the cross, His resurrection and glorification, and His defeat of Satan, "the ruler of this world is judged" (verse 11).
+And, just as 3,000 people turned to Christ at Pentecost to form the Church of God on earth, so, ever since, The Holy Spirit of God has worked to bring the message of salvation to this world thought the evangelistic efforts of Christians.
+The Holy Spirit presents Christ's finished work on the cross, His resurrection and His glorification, and His defeat of Satan, "the ruler of this world is judged" (verse 11).